How supply and demand drives production and marketing decisions

 The foundation of earning profit through supply and demand is to make the right decisions about what to grow and when to sell it.

-Kyle Burak, an FCC Senior Economist, says farmers usually choose what to grow based mainly on crop rotation and crop prices.
-For example, if prices are high for a crop grown last year, it may be tempting to replant that same crop in the same field to cash in.
-However, for soil health, repeating last year’s planting should be avoided.
+Justin Shepherd, an FCC Senior Economist, says farmers usually choose what to grow based on crop rotation and crop prices.
+For example, if prices are high for a crop grown last year, it may be tempting to grow the same crop again.

-When it comes to selling, Burak says farmers usually make the decision on when to sell and for how much based on the need to raise money to pay off loans and pre-buy seed and inputs.
+When it comes to selling, Shepherd says farmers usually make the decision on when to sell and for how much based on cashflow needs.
+For example, for land and equipment payments and to pre-buy seed and inputs.

 However, there are other considerations to keep in mind to make a more encompassing decision.